MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-push-notifications-setup.md

 ---

 3. Review and save your app configuration, then find and select your newly created mobile app configuration in **Settings** > **Customer engagement** > **Push notification**.
-Go to the **Developer information** tab, copy the details, and share them with your app developer as they will need them to connect your app.
+Go to the **Developer information** tab, copy the details, and share them with your app developer as they'll need them to connect your app.

 > [!NOTE]
 > To learn more about the developer configuration for push notifications, see [Push notification setup for application developers](real-time-marketing-developer-push.md)